 How do I apply?

-If you would like to apply, please complete our online application form.
+If you would like to apply, please see our Apply Now page.

 What happens after qualifying?